This Man Only Adopts “Unadoptable” Animals—And He Now Has 21 Pets

 Now it’s your turn

 Greig’s Instagram posts are certainly adorable and heartwarming, but there’s more to it for him.
 He hopes that they inspire his followers to adopt a senior dog of their own.
 “If you’re a bit unsure, I can say that of all the messages I get (and I get so many), I never had one person say that they wish they wouldn’t have done it,” he says.
 Instead, he gets message after message saying, “Oh, my gosh—that was the best two years of my life.”
 If a future pet owner isn’t ready to jump all in, he recommends investigating the many foster programs offered by shelters and rescues so you can hang out with an animal without the potential costs and responsibility associated with it at first.
-Ready to take the plunge?
-These 50 shelter dogs need homes before 2020.
+Next, check out these dog adoption photos that will melt your heart.